JanCBrammer/biopeaks/README.md

 # 3. Contributor Guide
-Please report any bug by [opening an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue).
+Please report any bug or question by [opening an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue).
-If you
-have a question please also open an issue.
 Pull requests for new features, improvements, and bug fixes are very welcome!

 The application is structured according to a variant of the